Electronic Funds Transfer and Credit/Debit Card Payments

 With CPI’s SMARTHUB you can view and pay your bills online with your payment method of choice.

 Pay by Telephone

-- You will need to set up a telephone security pin number.
-You can do this by either calling in or visiting our Philomath office to set this up.
+- You will need to set up a telephone security pin number if using a checking account.
+You can set this up by either calling in or visiting our Philomath office.